nbhushan/lanyon/_posts/community-energy-initiatives/2019-06-07-buurkracht.md

 As the figure indicates, one would expect differences in daily energy consumption when the sun is shining (indicated by the portion highlighted in red).
 However, An interesting question is therefore: does investing in a PV-panel also affect how households consume energy during peak demand hours?

 I answer this question using a non-linear general additive mixed model.
 The final model includes  smart meter data from **4865 households** and is run on a high performance computer cluster.

+These models and more can be found at [slimDashboard](https://nbhushan.shinyapps.io/slimDashboard/).
+This is an interactive dashboard built using R-shiny which enables users to **load/explore/model/understand** energy consumption of Buurkract members.